 The degree of symptoms varies among individuals.
 Some people become completely debilitated, while others may experience few symptoms despite the severity of their condition.
 Symptoms may also be intermittent, and some individuals go for long periods of time relatively symptom-free.

-Suggested Lifestyle Changes
+Suggested Lifestyle Changes For Osteoarthritis Treatment

 - Lose weight if you are overweight; it can alleviate excess mechanical stress on the affected joint(s).